Institute of Space Technology

 The Institute of Space Technology (also known as IST) is a public university located in Islamabad, Pakistan.
 It is focused on the study of astronomy, aerospace engineering, avionics engineering, computer science, artificial intelligence, data science and astronautics.

-Established in 2002 under the auspices of the Pakistan's national space agency, SUPARCO, the IST offers a wide array of undergraduate and graduate degrees in partnership with Beihang University and University of Surrey.
+Established in September 2002 under the auspices of the Pakistan's national space agency, SUPARCO, the IST offers a wide array of undergraduate and graduate degrees in partnership with Beihang University and University of Surrey.
 Since 2008, the IST has an ISO-certified management standard.
 The IST is based on a 573-acre campus on the outskirts of Islamabad.
+In October 2005, the federal government granted IST autonomous degree-awarding status through a presidential ordinance.
+The institute's governance structure was updated on 5 June 2007 through a revised presidential charter, which served as the basis for the Institute of Space Technology Act, 2010, enacted by the Parliament of Pakistan to grant the university federal statutory recognition.
 It is one of the top institutions in the country as per the Higher Education Commission ranking.